 $ chef -v Chef Workstation version: 0.9.31 Chef Infra Client version: 15.3.14 Chef InSpec version: 4.16.0 Chef CLI version: 1.0.13 Test Kitchen version: 2.3.2 Cookstyle version: 5.6.2

-Next, we will validate the workstation by simple recipe.
+Next, we will validate the workstation with a simple recipe.
 Here, we are going to create a text file test.txt which should contain “Welcome to idr00t” using Chef.

 Add the following code: